s-oram/malkovich-wiki/README.md

 ## Motivation

 I'd been using a MediaWiki instance installed on a private server for several years to keep personal notes.
-(I think the wiki format is ideal for certain things.)
 However MediaWiki isn't ideal for personal use.
 It's complicated to install, difficult to maintain and backup.
 I couldn't store private information because I didn't trust the overall security of my server.
 There's too many vulnerabilities and I'm not a web security expert.
 I tried out a couple alternatives to MediaWiki but nothing stuck.

 Eventually I decided to create Malkovich as my needs are pretty modest and it seemed a good opportunity to learn more about Go, HTML and Javascript .